 Most might assume that the need to seek legal action after someone has suffered a traumatic brain injury disappears if the victim appears to have recovered after the incident.
 “Recovered” is often assumed to be walking, talking and doing all of the activities most associate with a healthy individual.
 Yet when watching your loved one following their TBI, you may notice something about them just appears to be off.
-Many have come to us here at having noticed the same thing wondering what sort of assistance may be available to them in dealing with it.
+Many have come to us here at The Law Office of Michael J. Joshi having noticed the same thing wondering what sort of assistance may be available to them in dealing with it.

 What you are noticing may be a cognitive deficit.
 Cognition is the capacity to function and communicate in everyday settings (such as at home and in the workplace).
 People who have suffered brain injuries (even mild TBI) may often develop deficits that make accomplishing the same things they did prior to their accidents difficult.
 According to the Centers for Disease Control and Prevention, common symptoms associated with cognitive deficits include: